andreiafreitas/book-shop-automation-testing-Cypress/README.md

         Opens a new tab on the browser with a facebook page related to the website

-### As a Guest I want to subscribe the page to receive notifications about the website:
+### As a guest I want to subscribe the page to receive notifications about the website:
 #### Acceptance criteria:
         Given I input my email address
         When I am on the button of the homepage and click the button ‘Subscribe’